Play 1 ROI Calculator

 False.
 Partners and senior associates have no shortage of client work.
 The constraint is time, not demand.
 Recaptured hours go to existing matters, business development, or new client intake.

-"We need people to review CRM
+"We need people to review CRM data for accuracy."

 Set Clear Success Metrics